dama-lab/mouse-brain-atlas/README.md

 Holmes HE, Powell NM, Ma D, Ismail O, Harrison IF, Wells JA, Colgan N, O'Callaghan JM, Johnson RA, Murray TK, Ahmed Z. **Comparison of in vivo and ex vivo MRI for the detection of structural abnormalities in a mouse model of tauopathy.** Frontiers in neuroinformatics.
 2017 Mar 31;11:20. https://www.frontiersin.org/articles/10.3389/fninf.2017.00020/full

-- If you use the segmented brain structure, or use the atlas with the [automatic mouse brain segmentation tools](https://github.com/dancebean/multi-atlas-segmentation), we ask you to kindly cite the following papers when you used our code in your study:
+- If you use the segmented brain structure, or use the atlas with the [automatic mouse brain segmentation tools](https://github.com/dancebean/multi-atlas-segmentation), we ask you to kindly cite the following papers:

 Ma D, Cardoso MJ, Modat M, Powell N, Wells J, Holmes H, Wiseman F, Tybulewicz V, Fisher E, Lythgoe MF, Ourselin S. **Automatic structural parcellation of mouse brain MRI using multi-atlas label fusion.** PloS one.
 2014 Jan 27;9(1):e86576. http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0086576